charvijain12/MRUSA/README.md

    pip install requests
    ```

-2. Create a `.env` file in the './Music_recommendation_System' directory.
+2. Create a `.env` file in the './Music Recommendation System' directory.
 In this file, add the following code:
    ```plaintext
    CLIENT_ID = "<your_client_id>"
    CLIENT_SECRET = "<your_client_secret>"